meupatrocinio/frontend-challenge/README.md

 In this challenge, we want to assess your front-end development skills by building an app that allows users to explore Pokémon by type.

 The initial screen should contain cards of all the Pokémon types (electric, ground, grass, etc.).
-If the user clicks on a card, it should navigate to the `pokemon-type/:type` route and show all Pokémon from that type with pagination, with 10 items per page.
+If the user clicks on a card, it should navigate to the `pokemon-type/:type` route and show all Pokémon from that type, 10 items per page.

 ## Essential information: